 Number Two – BLT Steak

-BLT Steak offers prime cuts of beef, fresh seafood, a wide variety of tempting side dishes, and classic American desserts.
+BLT Steak, located in Trump International Hotel Waikiki, offers prime cuts of beef, fresh seafood, a wide variety of tempting side dishes, and classic American desserts.
 Regional blackboard specials feature local fish, local produce, and a number of raw bar selections.
 The opening star of each meal is the signature popovers and chicken pâté — a combination so appealing that you’ll have to control yourself to avoid filling up on them.

 Fully integrating indoor and outdoor spaces, BLT Steak creates a flow of movement between inside and out.
 The portions are huge or exaggerated.
 The focus, rather, is on flavor and presentation.